 Transfering the National Bison Range back to Native Americans would be a good first step into expunging remnants of racism from our national policies.

-Terry L. Anderson is a senior fellow at PERC and the former president and executive director of PERC, as well as the John and Jean De Nault Senior Fellow at the Hoover Institution, Stanford University.
+Terry L. Anderson is the former president and executive director of PERC, as well as the John and Jean De Nault Senior Fellow at the Hoover Institution, Stanford University.
 His research helped launch the idea of free market environmentalism and has prompted public debate over the proper role of government in managing natural resources.
 He is the co-chair of Hoover’s Property Rights, Freedom, and Prosperity Task Force.

 Anderson is the author or editor of 39 books.
 Among these, Free Market Environmentalism, co-authored with Donald Leal, received the 1992 Sir Antony Fisher International Memorial Award.
 A revised edition was published in 2001.

 His most recent books include Unlocking the Wealth of Indian Nations (Lexington Books, 2016), Free Market Environmentalism for the Next Generation (Palgrave, 2015), Environmental Markets: A Property Rights Approach (Cambridge University Press, 2014) and Tapping Water Markets (RFF Press, 2012).
 Other books include Property Rights: A Practical Guide to Freedom and Prosperity (Hoover Institution Press, 2003), co-authored with Laura Huggins, and The Not So Wild, Wild West: Property Rights on the Frontier (Stanford University Press, 2004), co-authored with Peter J. Hill, which was awarded the 2005 Sir Antony Fisher International Memorial Award.